 I doubt very many.

-It’s insanely curious how a massive community and economy like the Jersey Shore, whose primary recreational activity is maiming and killing fish, would be so incredibly squeamish about trapping Red Fox.
+It’s insanely curious how a massive community and economy like the Jersey Shore, whose primary recreational activity is (to put it colorfully for impact) maiming and killing fish, would be so incredibly squeamish about trapping Red Fox.
 Yet apparently we are.
 I wonder how different things would be if our fish looked like our dogs.

 Even more so, hunting and trapping, just like fishing, are a big part of the Shore’s heritage.
 The old masters of the Bay like Pete McLain would happily shoot and kill a few Black Ducks in the morning, help a few endangered Osprey in the afternoon, fish for a bit, then go down to Wildlife Drive and admire the same Black Ducks he shot and killed in the morning… only this time shooting them with his camera and giggling at their antics.
-While today some might see that as a contradiction, it just might be the opposite: a really centered and holistic view of what’s going on around here and what it means to be a human creature.
+While today some might see that as a contradiction, it just might be the opposite: a really centered and holistic view of what’s going on around here, what it means to be a human creature, and where each type of animal fits into the local ecosystem.
 Whatever it might be, Pete clearly saw a difference between an endangered animal who needs our help and one who could afford to be enjoyed by us for sport.

 Sadly, trapping is a dying coastal sport.
 And at the same time, a very simplistic, often self-righteous, sometimes misguided, call-to-arms to protect the Red Fox has swept the Shore.
 It is certainly an easy, comfortable point of view.
 I envy those who can hold it strongly.
 But it is only easy when we don’t see, or choose not to see, the whole picture.
 We’re the only predator of the Red Fox left around here and, having lost our taste for fur, and our patience for difficult hobbies like trapping, now have no one left but State wildlife managers to try to control the population.
 And the truth is, many of them hate trapping Red Fox more than anyone.